-There are several assumptions used in the determination of the fair value of the Company's derivative assets and liabilities, particularly in relation to the accounting for cross-currency interest rate swaps which use a trifurcation methodology between fair value and cash flow hedges.
+There are several assumptions used in the determination of the fair value of the Company's derivative assets and liabilities, particularly in relation to the accounting for cross-currency interest rate swaps and the valuation of CfD derivatives within NBN Co's PPAs.

+The Company's cross-currency interest rate swaps use a trifurcation methodology between fair value and cash flow hedges.
 The fair value of derivatives used for hedging is determined using forward exchange rates at the reporting date and the present value of the estimated future cash flows based on observable yield curves, which if move significantly can cause material movements in the Statement of financial position.